 We host the Classical Reception Studies Network (CRSN), bringing together individuals and academic departments, both in the UK and overseas, who share our interests in researching and teaching classical receptions.
 The co-convenors of the CRSN are Professor Helen King (OU) and Professor Maria Wyke (UCL).
 The CRSN coordinates events ranging from conferences to graduate workshops, such as a recent event on ‘Tradition or Reception’ (May 2015; see here for a Storify summary of the discussion).
 Our twitter feed (@CRSN_UK) hosts further news and information on reception-related topics.

-Two peer-reviewed Classical Reception e-journals are also based in the department: New Voices in Classical Reception Studies showcases the work of early career researchers and scholars new to this field, and its companion publication, Practitioners’ Voices in Classical Reception Studies, provides a forum for anyone involved in creative practices to discuss the relationship between their work and the classical texts, themes and contexts on which they draw.
+Two peer-reviewed Classical Reception e-journals are also based in the Classical Studies at the OU: New Voices in Classical Reception Studies showcases the work of early career researchers and scholars new to this field, and its companion publication, Practitioners’ Voices in Classical Reception Studies, provides a forum for anyone involved in creative practices to discuss the relationship between their work and the classical texts, themes and contexts on which they draw.

 The Classical Receptions Research Cluster regularly organises conferences and colloquia on reception topics, such as a 2012 colloquium, Masks, Echoes, Shadows: Locating Classical Receptions in the Cinema (organized by Anastasia Bakogianni and Joanna Paul).
 Past events include: